- A Bitcoin transaction involves multiple steps that happen behind the scenes after users press the ‘send’ button.

 The miners have no way to predict which nonce will produce a hash value with the required number of leading zeros.
 So they are forced to generate many hashes with different nonces until they happen upon the one that works.

-But Where Is Alice’s Transaction in the Nonce?
+But Where Is Alice’s Unconfirmed Transaction in the Nonce?

 In the meantime, Alice’s transfer to Bob gets buried beneath other, more recent transactions.
+While it is not written into the blockchain yet, it is already queued up to be confirmed and this information can not be altered anymore.
 For anyone to modify the details, they would need to redo the work that Gary did — as any changes would require a completely different winning nonce — and then redo the work of all the subsequent miners, which is nearly impossible.

 Unspent Transaction Output (UTXO)